Whole Body Well Being

 and

+3) at least (7?) days have passed since the first symptoms appeared.
 After this time, the person can stop home isolation and is no longer considered infectious.
+(This seems to vary depending on the strain so check your local Health Department for updates.)

 You, as the household contact,

-2) while the person is recovering,
+2) while the person is recovering. when practical.

 and